Skip to main content

 The archive has also a sample included.
 After installing the Honeygain SDK service as described above, change into this directory:

-cd sample/linux
+cd samples/linux

 Choose your preferred build method below and make sure you have build tools installed.